w86w86/econ8320_US-Census/README.md

 | key=YOUR_KEY_GOES_HERE   | Developer API key                                                       |

-First in order to get anything from CPS, I got an API key in my UNO email by registering at https://api.census.gov/data/key_signup.html
+First, in order to get anything from CPS, I got an API key in my UNO email by registering at https://api.census.gov/data/key_signup.html

 ## Demographic variables chosen
 Our project will try to understand the population by presenting social, demographic and economic data: